adelh98/The_MC_Journey/FirstMod/README.md

 - Created and configurated the workplace in InteliJ.
 No issues.
 - Added "Ruby" as a material.
 - Added "Ruby Block" as a METAL material.
 No functionaliy
+- Added two variants of item grouping in the creative menu.

 ## Bugs:
 - Currently no game breaking bugs.
 Minor annoyance due to wonky looking texture for the which i made myself in photoshop.